ocaml/opam/README.md

 * Have a question that's not a feature request or bug report?
   [Ask on the mailing list](http://lists.ocaml.org/listinfo/infrastructure).

 * Chat with fellow opamers on IRC.
-On the `irc.freenode.net` server, in the `#ocaml` or the `#opam` channel.
+On the `irc.libera.chat` server, in the `#ocaml` or the `#opam` channel.

 ## Contributing